DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Overview of Learning Goal #8: Edit and Host Leaflet Code on GitHub.
 Start reading HODV Chapter 10 <https://handsondataviz.org/github.html>
   - Analogy: GitHub Code Repository is like a public cookbook of recipes that you can modify, and GitHub Pages is like an oven that bakes your code into working public websites.
 See also [Recipe for Jack's Semi-Famous Pumpkin Chocolate Chip Cookies on GitHub](https://github.com/JackDougherty/pumpkin-choc-chip)
   - Learn in class: Copy, Edit, and Host a Simple Leaflet Map
 - Open the **second of two quizzes this week**, to be completed during any 2-hour period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
+Reminder: students who participated in a school tour earlier this fall automatically receive full credit for quiz #8.
 - Submit your final project preferences (Builds 5-8) in a Google Form (TODO).
 Preference will be given to students who choose to partner and list each other's names, with final decisions made by the instructor to balance numbers.

 ### Mon Nov 3